MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-linux-vm-uefi-boot-failures.md

 3. Once the partition is cleaned, restore the VM by swapping the repaired OS disk with the original OS disk of the VM by using the [az vm repair restore](/cli/azure/vm/repair#az-vm-repair-restore) command.

-## Scenario 3: Entire boot partition contents are deleted
+## Scenario 3: Entire /boot partition contents are deleted

-If the entire boot partition or other important contents are missing and can't be recovered, restore the VM from a backup will be the only option.
+If the entire /boot partition or other important contents are missing and can't be recovered, restore the VM from a backup will be the only option.
 For more information, see [How to restore Azure VM data in Azure portal](/azure/backup/backup-azure-arm-restore-vms).

 [!INCLUDE [Azure Help Support](../../includes/azure-help-support.md)]